TobikoData/sqlmesh/docs/concepts/models/external_models.md

 ## Generating an external models schema file

-External models can be defined in the `schema.yaml` file in the SQLMesh project's root folder.
+External models can be defined in the `external_models.yaml` file in the SQLMesh project's root folder.
+The alternative name for this file is `schema.yaml`.

 You can create this file by either writing the YAML by hand or allowing SQLMesh to fetch information about external tables with the `create_external_models` CLI command.